stevenrobertson/sd-docs/report/color_and_log_scale.md

 This flaw can be seen in Figure \ref{rgbwavelength}.
 The red, green, and blue components of a color have different wavelengths and therefore have a different perceived effect on the eye.
 A good brightness calculation attempts to model how the eye perceives color rather than treating each color component with equal weights.
 A common flaw of a color model for brightness is the under or over represent one of the color components.

-Some examples of weighted models to calculate brightness are below in Table \ref{brightnessmodel}.
+Some examples of weighted models to calculate brightness are below in Table 8.2.

+[TODO: because of citation in table, had to make this a Markdown table, so label got lost.
+Convert explicitly-numbered reference above back to real reference after this bug is fixed.]

 Model                       Formula
 -------------------         ------------------------------